97amarnathk/97amarnathk.github.io/_pages/01_about.markdown

 permalink: /about/
 ---

+## Hi There

-Hi, I am Amarnath.
+I am Amarnath, Software Engineer at [Stripe](https://stripe.com/)

-I work as a software engineer in the backend engineering team at [Lyearn](https://www.lyearn.com).
+My interests primarily in backend engineering, distributed systems.

-When I am not working or procrastinating, I like to watch anime and (try to) read books.
+When not working I like travelling, hiking, reading books and watching anime

 You can read my blog posts [here]({% link blog/index.html %})